Minimal blogging platform with export as first-class feature.

 python3 -m venv venv source venv/bin/activate pip install -r requirements.txt pip install -r requirements_dev.txt

-This project also uses pip-tools for dependencies management.
+This project also uses pip-tools for dependency management.

 A file named

-.env is used to define the environment variables required for this
+.envrc is used to define the environment variables required for this project to

 python manage.py migrate